emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

     (dhomTo-representable A a x y f v)
-    (Σ (d : hom A x a) , (product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d)))) (Σ (d : hom A x a) , (hom2 A x y a f v d)) (Segal-representable-dhomTo-path-space A AisSegal a x y f v) (total-equiv-family-equiv (hom A x a)
+    (Σ (d : hom A x a) , (product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d)))) (Σ (d : hom A x a) , (hom2 A x y a f v d)) (Segal-representable-dhomTo-path-space A is-segal-A a x y f v) (total-equiv-family-equiv (hom A x a)
       (\ d -> product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d))) (\ d -> hom2 A x y a f v d)